KyleBanks/RESTCache/README.md

 # What is it?

-RESTCache is an in-memory cache that functions with a REST style interface.
-RESTCache is single-threaded, first come first serve cache allowing fully atomic operations.
+RESTCache is single-threaded, first come first serve, in-memory cache allowing fully atomic operations, with a REST style interface.

 This repository contains the server component of RESTCache, a Node.js client, and a test script to validate proper setup.